Solutions

 • Integrins

-Integrins are cell surface receptors that mediate the adhesion of leukocytes to endothelial cells.
-Targeting integrin function is expected to restore normal leukocyte adhesion in LAD.
-Small molecule integrin agonists are being explored as potential therapeutics for LAD1 and LAD3.
+Integrins are receptors on the cell surface that mediate adhesion of leukoctyes to endothelial cells.
+This actively participates in inflammation and leukocyte adhesion.
+Integrin function modulation is expected to alleviate the impairment of leukocyte adhesion in LAD.
+Small molecule Integrin agonists are being developed to treat LAD1 and LAD3.

 • Selectins